Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 13 Best Exotics You Need Right Now in Destiny 2

-To get most of these weapons, you need to visit the Exotic Archive in the Tower and pay one Exotic Cipher, 100,000-125,000 Glimmer, 150-200 Legendary Shards, and one Ascendant Shard.
+And unless I list otherwise, you can get almost all of these weapons from the Monument to Lost Lights Exotic Gear Archvies in the Tower.
+There, you spend pay one Exotic Cipher, 100,000-125,000 Glimmer, 150-200 Legendary Shards, and one Ascendant Shard.
 You’ll also need to own the Destiny 2 Legacy Collection, which contains the Shadowkeep, Beyond Light, and Witch Queen expansions, as well as the 30th Anniversary Pack.
 Both are worth their price.

 Gjallarhorn